sainclersilva/featurestore/README.md

 ![Notebook em execução](images/notebook.png)

-### 10. Running the API - FastAPI and Swagger Documentation
+### 10. Running API - FastAPI and Swagger Documentation

 - Run the following command in the PyCharm integrated terminal (ensure you are in the project's
 <api> directory, where the API's main.py file is located)